petemcfarlane/queues/docs/queueing.md

 ---

-# Testing
+# Testing With Behat

-- With Behat (integration tests touching the api and an inmemory version)
+- Integration tests - just one or two that actually touch the api.
+- For the rest you can use an in-memory simulated queue.

 ---